NavinShrinivas/SimpleDB/readme.md

 # Drivers:
 Suppported languages/drivers:

-* ```C - LibSimpleDBc : Import the h file to your program , this driver is simple single header file driver , NO DEPENDENDIES whatsoever.```
+* ```C - LibSimpleDBc : Import the h file to your program , this driver is simple single header file driver , DEPENDENCIES : libCurl.```

-As of now using these drivvers as needed by the developer ofc needs some technical know-how , this is something I can definetly work on.
+As of now using these drivers as needed by the developer ofc needs some technical know-how , this is something I can definetly work on.

 Hopefully some one can come along and write driver files for other languages , I will see what languages I can add for!